hthomas92/qmk_userspace/README.md

 ## Keymaps in this repository

 * bastardkb/charybdis/4x6 : various HU-ISO keymaps for the Charybdis.
 See bastardkb/charybdis/4x6/README.MD.
-* keychron/q8/iso_encoder : ISO keymaps for Q8 with FN indicator toogle with vial support
+* keychron/q8/iso_encoder : ISO keymaps for Q8 with FN indicator toogle with vial support.
+See README.MD in each keymap.

 ## Howto configure your build targets